jfmengels/blog/content/blog/global-and-configuration-errors/index.md

 # Global errors

-All `elm-review` errors are tied to a location in the project, a location being the name of a file (an Elm module, `elm.json` or the `README`) and a position in the source code (where you'd see the squiggly lines).
+In `elm-review`, all errors are tied to a location in the project, more specifically to a file (an Elm module, `elm.json` or the `README`) and a position in the file (where you'd see the squiggly lines).
 Pointing to a specific location in a project is really useful for users to quickly go and fix the location.

 TODO Image example

 Unfortunately it does not always make sense to point to a location in the code.
 For instance, what if a rule is expecting a module or a function to exist somewhere in the project (a `main` function for instance, or something that the user provides as part of the configuration) and that can't be found?
-Well you'd say the error is where the function is miss... oh wait.
-Yeah, there's no specific location to point to.
+Well you can't point the user to the `main` saying that it doesn't exist.
+There's no specific location to point to.

 In [Safe unsafe operations in Elm](/safe-unsafe-operations-in-elm#making-sure-the-target-function-exists) we created a rule that takes as part of its configuration the name and module name of a function, which we would handle differently.
-In that article, we mentioned this problem that if the function could not be found, we would create an error for the `elm.json` file, because that's the best we could do, though it was still kind of confusing.
+In that article, we mentioned the problem that if the function could not be found, we would create an error for the `elm.json` file, because that's the best we could do, though it was still kind of confusing.

-To resolve this problem, `2.4.0` adds ways to create [**global errors**](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/Review-Rule#globalError), which are by definition not tied to a specific location in the project.
+To resolve this problem, `2.4.0` of the package adds ways to create [**global errors**](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/Review-Rule#globalError), which are by definition not tied to a location in the project.

 ```elm
 error : String -> Error scope